keanumanson/FinTech-Homework-Casestudy/README.md

 ---
 ## Business Activities:

-* What specific financial problem is the company or project trying to solve?
+* The financial problem Zip Co solves:

 Zip Co fixes the issue of customers having to worry about saving, or going into interest based debt in order to purchase things.
 It lessens any financial short term restrictions customers may have.